Benefits of Nasal Breathing: Why Nasal Breathing Matters

 27. Stimulates Normal Facial Structure

-Nasal breathing allows the tongue and lips to properly form the natural arch around your mouth, thereby preventing tooth malformation.
-Improves the aesthetics of your entire face, as your jaw forms in a most anatomically advantageous way.
+Nasal breathing allows the tongue and lips to form their natural arch, supporting proper dental alignment and preventing tooth malformation.
+It also shapes the jaw in a more anatomically advantageous way, enhancing overall facial structure.

-28. Nourishes the Central Nervous System & Downregulates the Stress Response
+28. Nourishes the Central Nervous System and Downregulates the Stress Response

-Nose breathing helps increase the fluctuations of the cerebral-spinal fluid by activation and movement of the sphenobasilar joint thereby nourishing the central nervous system.
+Nose breathing helps increase the fluctuations of the cerebral-spinal fluid by activation and movement of the sphenobasilar joint – and as a result nourishing the central nervous system.

 29. Improves Mental Health

-Nose breathing reduces anxiety.
-It downregulates the stress response and turns the parasympathetic nervous system on – commonly known as rest-and-digest or the Relaxation Response.
+Nasal breathing reduces anxiety, downregulates the stress response, and turns the parasympathetic nervous system on – commonly known as rest-and-digest or the relaxation response.
 Mouth breathing in comparison produces a significant amount of beta brain waves that are associated with a stress response.

-Nasal breathing activates the diaphragm, encouraging longer, deeper breaths and a breathing pattern which has a calming effect on your mind and body.
+Nose breathing also activates the diaphragm, encouraging longer, deeper breaths and a breathing pattern which has a calming effect on your mind and body.

 30. It Helps with Meditation

-There’s a reason why yoga and meditation traditions focus awareness on the breath as a doorway to meditation.
-Nasal breathing facilitates deep meditation because it increases alpha brain wave activity compared to mouth breathing.
-Alpha brain waves are produced during relaxation or meditative states.
+There’s a reason why yoga and meditation traditions focus awareness on the breath as a doorway.
+Nasal breathing facilitates deep meditation because it increases alpha brain waves – produced during relaxation or meditative states – compared to mouth breathing.

-Research confirms it’s the natural and most efficient way to breathe – far superior to mouth breathing.
-With over 30 proven benefits for your mental, physical, and emotional health, nasal breathing is not just healthier but also safer.
-If you’re not convinced yet, why don’t you give it a try for yourself and experience all the benefits of shutting your mouth and breathing through your nose.
+Research confirms that nasal breathing is the body’s natural, most efficient way to breathe, and is far superior to mouth breathing.
+Backed by more than 30 proven benefits for your mental, physical, and emotional health, it’s not only healthier but also safer.
+Still not convinced?
+Try it yourself and feel the difference that comes from simply closing your mouth and breathing through your nose.